Sum-of-Parts: Self-Attributing Neural Networks with End-to-End Learning of Feature Groups: Theory Details and Proofs

-where $M_{ij} = $ for an enumeration of all elements $S_i\in \mathcal P$.
-This is a convex program that can be solved with linear programming solvers such as CVXPY.
-We solve for $\alpha^*$ using ECOS in the \texttt{cvxpy} library for $d\in \{2, \dots, 20\}$.
-To fit the exponential function, we fit a linear model to the log transform of the output which has high degree of fit (with a relative absolute error of 0.008), with the resulting exponential function shown in Figure~\ref{fig:monomial}. \end{proof}
+\begin{restatable}[Deletion Error for Monomials Grows Exponentially with Dimension]{theorem}{monomial} Let $p:\{0,1\}^d\rightarrow \{0,1\}$ be a multilinear monomial function, $p(x) = \prod_{i=1}^d x_i$.
+Then, the lower bound of total deletion error for $p$ follows an exponential trend as dimension $d$ grows, where the lower bound is approximately $\gamma_0 + e^{\gamma_1 + \gamma_2 d}$, where $(\gamma_0, \gamma_1,\gamma_2) = (-1.030, -1.171, 0.665)$. \end{restatable} We solve for $\alpha^*$ in \eqref{eqn:monomial_lp} using ECOS in the \texttt{cvxpy} library for $d\in \{2, \dots, 20\}$.
+To fit the exponential function, we fit a linear model to the log transform of the output which has high degree of fit (with a relative absolute error of 0.012), with the resulting exponential function shown in Figure~\ref{fig:monomial}.